cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

 Translation, Email Spam detection, Information Extraction, Summarization, Question Answering etc.

--Machine Translation: As the name suggests Machine translation is translating a phrase from one language to another with the help of engines like google translate.
+- Machine Translation: As the name suggests Machine translation is translating a phrase from one language to another with the help of engines like google translate.
 The major challenge in machine translation is keeping the meaning and the grammatical structure of the translated language intact.

--Text categorization: splitting the large volume of data into several categories.
+- Text categorization: splitting the large volume of data into several categories.
   Example spam filters.

--Spam Detection: "It works using text categorization and in recent times, various machine learning techniques have been applied to text categorization or Anti-Spam Filtering like Rule Learning, Naïve Bayes, Memory based Learning, Support vector, Decision Trees, Maximum Entropy Model [@fa18-523-67-NLP-Art]"
+- Spam Detection: "It works using text categorization and in recent times, various machine learning techniques have been applied to text categorization or Anti-Spam Filtering like Rule Learning, Naïve Bayes, Memory based Learning, Support vector, Decision Trees, Maximum Entropy Model [@fa18-523-67-NLP-Art]"

 # NLP is Yelp data review